Pitt football | Panthers add trio of transfers, including QB Slovis

 “Just an excellent receiver,” Narduzzi said of the Dacula, Georgia, native.
 “I think he can come in here and just add to that receiver room and get us off to a great start there this spring.”

-After Mumpfield entered the transfer portal, he received interest from several Power Five schools, including Georgia, Louisiana State, Ole Miss and Southern California, but he was drawn to Pitt.
+After Mumpfield entered the transfer portal, he received interest from several Power Five schools, including Georgia, Louisiana State, Mississippi and Southern California, but he was drawn to Pitt.

 “Obviously winning the ACC championship is really appealing,” Mumpfield said.
 “The numbers Jordan was putting up, how the offense was producing.
 Coach Narduzzi, he was a very energetic person.
 I really like his energy.”